 What Else Can NIPT Detect?

-Down syndrome is one of the most common and widely known chromosomal abnormalities, affecting about 1 in 1000 babies.
-However, there are other abnormalities that can happen when there are extra copies of other chromosomes.
-NIPT can also screen for these kinds of abnormalities.
+Down syndrome is one of the most common and widely known chromosomal conditions, affecting about 1 in 1000 babies.
+However, there are other conditions that can happen when there are extra copies of other chromosomes.
+NIPT can also screen for these kinds of conditions.
 Although different types of NIPT can screen for slightly different problems, the most common issues that they will look for are:

 - Edward’s syndrome, caused by an extra copy of chromosome 18